William

 Planning Permission?
 Pause for thought here

-new Permitted Development Rights for householders introduced on 1st October 2008 - see Planning Portal guides - but all still a bit new and possibly further guidance will emerge.
+New Permitted Development Rights for householders introduced on 1st October 2008 - see Planning Portal guides.

-The updated website of the Authority is now quite good - you can view recent planning applications online complete with drawings and forms... very handy.
-They still do not post written objections to applications.
+The website of the Authority has got prettier but content can still be hard to locate - you can view recent planning applications online complete with drawings and forms... very handy.
+They still do not post written objections to applications - something to do with data protection act - whatever, it reduces the value of all that effort to put stuff online.

-The planning portal set up by the government to allow online applications is quite good but combined with the new application forms it takes longer than ever to submit applications.
+The planning portal set up by the government to allow online applications is quite good but can be tedious for anything other than Householder Applications.

-The National Park presently has a zero allocation for new residential permissions and so no more housing, barn conversions, flats or any 'open market' housing will be allowed.
-Some local needs housing may be possible if it can be matched to a proven local housing need (see Housing Surveys) but it is very tricky even before you reach design issues - and remember that ultimately the occupants will have to obtain certification from the LDNPA that they are in housing need and thus qualify to occupy any such property.
+The National Park policies have severely restricted new residential permissions and so very unlikely that barn conversions, flats or any 'open market' housing will be allowed, although it remains to be seen how this will fit with the new NPPF.
+Some local occupancy housing is currently (June 2014) possible but it is tricky even before you reach design issues - and remember that on larger schemes (more than 3 units) the occupants may have to obtain certification from the LDNPA that they are in housing need and thus qualify to occupy any such property.

 Extensions are still OK in principle and appropriate commercial uses are still encouraged.

-Planning Applications are becoming increasingly complex - you can expect routine requests for information that was unusual on small extensions a couple of years ago.. bat surveys, owl surveys, tree surveys, flood risk assessments... ecology and similar consultants have never been so busy ;-)
+Planning Applications are becoming increasingly complex - you can expect routine requests for information that was unusual on small extensions a couple of years ago.. bat surveys, owl surveys, tree surveys, flood risk assessments... what used to take me 30 minutes now takes hours ;-)

 Some General